Why Are Hackers After Your Email?

 Using strong, unique passwords is your first, and sometimes only line of defense against hackers.

-5 Disturbing Things Hackers Can Do With Your Email
+What Can Hackers Can Do With Your Email Address?

 Once a hacker has access to your email, they can do tons of damage to your identity, credit, and reputation.
 Here are five alarming ways that hackers take advantage of your hacked email account.